 Unless it is an emergency, the patient should be referred to the PCP the Health Plan has assigned him/her, if the patient knows who the PCP is.
 If not, the patient can be referred to the Health Plan’s Member Services toll-free number.
 The name of the patient's Health Plan can be determined by the eligibility verification system, which will be maintained for providers by Molina.

 Providers do not directly link patients to a Health Plan.
 Medicaid and LaCHIP enrollees select their Health Plans and indicate their preferred provider or, if no choice is made, they are assigned to a Plan.
-Once enrollees choose a Plan or are automatically assigned, they have 90 days to change Plans for any reason.
-After 90 days, the patients are locked into that Health Plan until the next open enrollment, unless they have good cause to change Plans.
+During the first 90 days of enrollment, enrollees can change Plans for any reason.
+After the initial 90 days, the patients are locked into that Health Plan until the next open enrollment, unless they have good cause to change Plans.
 Patients wishing to change Health Plans should be referred to the Enrollment Center’s toll-free number, 1-855-BAYOU-4U.
 Patients wishing to change doctors should be referred to their Health Plan’s Member Services toll free number.

-Medicaid enrollees who do not actively select a Health Plan will be auto assigned based on an algorithm defined in the enrollment broker contract that is weighted toward a previous provider relationship.
+Medicaid enrollees who do not actively select a Health Plan will be auto assigned based on an algorithm defined in the enrollment broker contract.

 Medicare Dual eligibles are excluded from Health Plan enrollment.
-For members with commercial insurance as the primary payer, Medicaid via the BAYOU HEALTH Plan will be the payer of last resort.
-Those members enrolled in LaHIPP (DHH is paying the employee’s share of the premium for employer sponsored insurance) are excluded.
+For members with commercial insurance as the primary payer, Medicaid via the Bayou Health Plan will be the payer of last resort.

 Each Health Plan is contractually required to provide members with health management for three specific chronic health conditions (diabetes, asthma and congestive heart failure) as well as care management for pregnant women to improve birth outcomes.
 In addition, some of the Plans are also offering programs for hypertension, COPD, sickle cell, or HIV.
 Prepaid Plans can offer Expanded Benefits, which are services beyond what is covered under the Louisiana Medicaid State Plan.
 Examples are hypoallergenic bedding for members with asthma, and vision screenings and dental cleanings for adults over the age of 21.